-Review in progress: The PS5 is a technical marvel, but is it enough?
+PS5 review: Untapped potential, with a revolutionary controller

-Sony is launching its most ambitious console to date on Nov.
-12, 2020 with the PS5.
-The company dominated last generation with the PS4 and silenced naysayers who said that console gaming was dead.
-After selling upwards of 112 million units over the last seven years, Sony hopes to replicate its success with the PlayStation 5, which has already shattered pre-sales of its predecessor in a fraction of the time.
-If you're looking to buy a PS5, just be aware that the demand is immense right now, and it could be a while before you're able to find one in stock.
+Sony launched its most ambitious console to date on Nov.
+12, 2020, with the PS5.
+The company dominated the last generation with the PS4 and silenced naysayers who said that console gaming was dead.
+After selling upwards of 112 million units over the last seven years, Sony hopes to replicate its success with the PlayStation 5, and if early demand is any indication, that shouldn't be a problem.
+According to the NPD Group, the PS5 is the fastest-selling console in U.S. history for unit and dollar sales within its first five months on the market.
+As of October 2021, Sony says that the PS5 has sold over 13.4 million units.

-Because I have only had a week with the PS5 and there are certain areas that I'm not allowed to talk about until launch — the media section, entertainment apps, the integrated PlayStation Store, and the PS Plus section — this review will be more of a review in-progress that I update with my thoughts along the way.
-The aforementioned sections are still being worked on and have yet to be finalized, which is why I'm holding off on scoring the console just yet.

-Despite having so little time with the PS5, I already see it being my main system going forward, and this is a huge change for me.
 Ever since I was a kid I've had an Xbox.
-My Xbox One X is my primary console right now, previously sitting next to my PlayStation 4 Pro.
-Believe it or not, I've only been gaming on PlayStation for about two years, effectively since I was hired for this job.
-I'm well acquainted with what Microsoft has to offer.

-However, the strength of the PS5 as a console, plus the revolutionary and welcome changes Sony made to the DualSense controller, will put it over the edge as my favorite console.
+I played every Xbox console right up until I had to buy a PS4 Pro for this job, actually.
+But now that I've used a PS5 for several months, I see it as my main console moving forward.
+The strength of the PS5, plus the revolutionary and welcome changes Sony made to the DualSense controller, have put it over the edge as my favorite console.
 That just shows how good a job Sony has done to win me over.

-While I only had access to a standard PS5 and a DualSense controller for this review, Sony is also releasing the PS5 Digital Edition that people may also want to check out.
+While I've only had access to a standard PS5 and a DualSense controller, Sony has also released the PS5 Digital Edition that people may also want to check out.
 It's the exact same console as its counterpart, specs and all, minus the disc drive.

 At a glance

-Note: This article was updated in November 2021 with the following changes.
-This article was updated in September 2021 with the following changes.